veloSecreto/SIN2024/README.md

 ## Contact

-If you have any questions or need further assistance, please open an issue on the GitHub repository or contact [your email] for more information.
+If you have any questions or need further assistance, please open an issue on the GitHub repository or contact nahmedkhan231@gmail.com for more information.

 ---